Earth mass: 19th century

 Experiments involving pendulums continued to be performed in the first half of the 19th century.
 By the second half of the century, these were outperformed by repetitions of the Cavendish experiment, and the modern value of G (and hence, of the Earth mass) is still derived from high-precision repetitions of the Cavendish experiment.

 In 1821, Francesco Carlini determined a density value of ρ = 4.39 g/cm^{3} through measurements made with pendulums in the Milan area.
 This value was refined in 1827 by Edward Sabine to 4.77 g/cm^{3}, and then in 1841 by Carlo Ignazio Giulio to 4.95 g/cm^{3}.
 On the other hand, George Biddell Airy sought to determine ρ by measuring the difference in the period of a pendulum between the surface and the bottom of a mine.

 The first tests and experiments took place in Cornwall between 1826 and 1828.
 The experiment was a failure due to a fire and a flood.
-Finally, in 1854, Airy got the value 6.6 g/cm^{3} by measurements in a coal mine in Harton, Sunderland.
+Finally, in 1854, Airy got the value 6.6 g/cm^{3} by measurements in a coal mine in Harton, South Shields.
 Airy's method assumed that the Earth had a spherical stratification.
 Later, in 1883, the experiments conducted by Robert von Sterneck (1839 to 1910) at different depths in mines of Saxony and Bohemia provided the average density values ρ between 5.0 and 6.3 g/cm^{3}.
 This led to the concept of isostasy, which limits the ability to accurately measure ρ, by either the deviation from vertical of a plumb line or using pendulums.
 Despite the little chance of an accurate estimate of the average density of the Earth in this way, Thomas Corwin Mendenhall in 1880 realized a gravimetry experiment in Tokyo and at the top of Mount Fuji.
 The result was ρ = 5.77 g/cm^{3}.